Skip to content Skip to main navigation Report an accessibility issue

 We are committed to diversity and engagement.

 The issues of diversity and divisive concepts as defined in the legislation have been widely conflated; they are not the same.
-We do not mandate or promote any single ideology.
-We support our diversity and engagement work to make sure everyone in our campus community knows they matter and belong.
-We are proud of our diversity and engagement efforts, and we will continue our work in that area.
+We do not mandate or promote any single ideology; rather, we promote diversity on our campus (including viewpoint diversity) because it has educational benefits for all even as it creates a campus where all can succeed.
+We support diversity work to make sure everyone in our campus community knows they matter and belong.

 We want a culture of respect and open dialogue on campus.